decalage2/awesome-security-hardening/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A collection of awesome security hardening guides, best practices, tools and other resources.
+A collection of awesome security hardening guides, best practices, checklists, benchmarks, tools and other resources.
 This is work in progress: please contribute by sending your suggestions.
 You may do this by creating [issue tickets](https://github.com/decalage2/awesome-security-hardening/issues) or forking, editing and sending pull requests.
 You may also send suggestions on Twitter to [@decalage2](https://twitter.com/decalage2), or use https://www.decalage.info/contact

 ------